By SUZANNE DOWNING

 The measure is expected to be taken up first in the Senate Finance Committee, where its sponsors control the state’s budget process and often shape major fiscal policy proposals before they reach the full legislature.

-One thought on “Senate Finance bill would reduce amount taken from Permanent Fund for state operations”
+7 thoughts on “Senate Finance bill would reduce amount taken from Permanent Fund for state operations”

 So the Senate thinks it’s better to suffer excruciating toothaches for 5 years, instead of just getting it jerked and put and end to the misery in one year?